 When we love ourselves, we’re able to enjoy a healthy perspective on life.
 We value our needs and wants, and we strive to achieve our goals.
 We maintain healthy relationships, and we know how to set boundaries to avoid others taking advantage of us.

 Having a strong sense of self-love helps us with our sexuality as well.
-We’re comfortable with our sexual needs and desires, and we’re open to exploring them with ourselves and others.
+It can help us to be comfortable with our sexual needs and desires, and be open to exploring them with ourselves and others.
 Because we’re not hyper-focused on pleasing others to our own detriment, or worried about what our lover is thinking, we can relax and enjoy the moment.

 What does self-love look like?